 Olivers Passage Pants

-I haven’t had a chance to try the Olivers Passage Pants but they look very promising and people seem to really like them.
+We recently picked up a pair of the Olivers Passage Pants and we’re really digging them as well.
 They follow the same format as the Outlier Slim Dungarees and the Western Rise AT Slim Rivets — i.e. slim fit, classic 5-pocket design, high-tech materials, and they look like normal pants.

 The Passage Pants have a modern/fitted look, come in multiple colors, and they look nice with sneakers and a t-shirt or they can be dressed up a bit as well.
 They’re made out of durable CORDURA fabric that’s still lightweight and breathable.
 The fabric also has four-way stretch so they should be a solid pair of travel pants.
 I also like that they’re made in the USA.

-The Oliver Passage Pants retail for $158 so they’re a bit more expensive than other pants on this list.
+The Olivers Passage Pants retail for $158 so they’re a bit more expensive than other pants on this list.

 Rhone Commuter City Pant